thinkst/canarytools-docs/docs/canarytokens/gmail.md

         required: false
         type: string
         description: The from address of the Canarytoken'ed email
-    response: A JSON structure with the html, subject, sender information and the used gsuite organisation domain with a result indicator
+    response: A JSON structure with the html, subject, sender information and the used G Suite organisation domain with a result indicator
   get_gmail_mail_template:
     name: Get Gmail mail template